stephentt-me/monte-carlo-python-experiment/README.md

 ## Sample Result

-_in my machine (I know two are not the same version, I will do it again when have time)_
+__I non-scientific experiment I ran on my computer.
+And yes, I know 2 version of CPython and PyPy is not the same.
+I will do it agan when have time.__

-CPython:
+CPython

 ```
 ➜ python monte_carlo.py normal